Ask the Experts: Improving Candidate and Employee Engagement

 Posted by John Dawson in Human Resources

-We spent 15 minutes with Rob Catalano, co-founder of WorkTango, and John Dawson, Regional Manager of Xref in North America ahead of their upcoming webinar, to pick their brains on the topic of candidate and employee engagement.
+We spent 15 minutes with Rob Catalano, co-founder of WorkTango, and John Dawson, Regional Manager of Xref in North America to pick their brains on the topic of candidate and employee engagement.

 Maintaining engagement throughout the employee lifecycle is key to offering a consistently positive experience from hire to retire, but what does it mean to our experts, and how do they recommend achieving it?